Symphony No. 2 (Lutosławski): Personal and musical transitions

-The second symphony marked a culmination of Lutosławski's music to that point.
+The Second Symphony marked a culmination of Lutosławski's music to that point.
 The years between the end of World War II and its completion had been a continuous effort to cement his personal style.
-Lutosławski had completed his first symphony in 1947—a work that some have called neoclassicist in its extensive use of canon and adherence to the 4-movement standard and sonata form in the first movement.
+Lutosławski had completed his first symphony in 1947—a work that some have called neoclassicist in its extensive use of canon and adherence to the four-movement standard and sonata form in the first movement.
 Almost two decades separate the first and second symphonies, and musically, they are a world apart.
-In the process of composing Five Songs on texts of Kazimiera Iłłakowicz (1956–1958), Muzyka żałobna (1958), Three Postludes (1959–1964), and Jeux vénitiens (1960–1), he developed the harmonic and rhythmic elements that define the Symphony No. 2 and other mature works.
+In the process of composing Five Songs on texts of Kazimiera Iłłakowicz (1956–58), Muzyka żałobna (1958), Three Postludes (1959–64), and Jeux vénitiens (1960–61), he developed the harmonic and rhythmic elements that define the Second Symphony and other mature works.
 The second movement of the symphony, "Direct", even used some material that had been sketched and abandoned for a fourth postlude.

 These hallmarks of Lutosławski's new style include harmonic aggregate chords using all twelve tones, macrorhythmic accelerando, texture as a formal element, and a preference for grouping instruments with similar colors.
 When Lutosławski heard John Cage's piano concerto, he began exploring limited aleatoricism, and this became a feature of his style, although he intentionally never extended his employment of chance techniques beyond rhythm.
 Lutosławski stated that this rhythmic technique allows the performer a more interpretive role while preserving the control of the composer.
 Harmonic color preoccupied him; it was one way he tied himself to previous composers like Debussy.
 For Lutosławski, color was a vertical phenomenon in music, created both by the instruments used together and the intervals their parts created.
 Lutosławski proceeded on the momentum of the Symphony No. 2 to write the Livre pour orchestre (1968), crystallizing his personal style even further.

 Commission and early performances

 By the early 1960s, Lutosławski had so many offers for commissions that he accepted only those that aligned with his current compositional goals.
 Symphony No. 2 developed out of a commission from the Norddeutscher Rundfunk in Hamburg to commemorate the 100th concert in their series of new musical works.
 Unfortunately, the entire symphony was not completed in time for the concert in Hamburg, so only the second movement, Direct, was performed by the Norddeutscher Rundfunk with Pierre Boulez conducting, on October 18, 1966.

 The performance was met with great excitement and appreciation by all in attendance at the concert.
 Although the reception was positive, Lutosławski was disappointed by the partial nature of the music premiered.
 Less than a year later, on June 9, 1967, Symphony No. 2 (both Hesitant and Direct) was premiered by the Polish Radio Symphony Orchestra with Lutosławski conducting.
 The next performance took place that year at the Warsaw Autumn.